odinuv/web/en/apv/walkthrough/javascript/index.md

 In this article I want to introduce a *client-side* programming language called JavaScript.
 *Client-side* means, that scripts written in this language are executed in a web browser (client).
-This is a new thing which opens a lot of possibilities: you know that browser is capable of rendering pure HTML, displaying images, maybe you know that you can also play video and audio in newer browsers using appropriate HTML tags (all this is very nice, but still the browser is a bit stupid).
+This is a new thing which opens a lot of possibilities: you know that a browser is capable of rendering HTML with CSS, displaying images, maybe you know that you can also play video and audio in newer browsers using appropriate HTML tags (all this is very nice, but still the browser is a bit stupid).
 Executing scripts in browser during the time when a visitor is viewing your website can improve his experience a lot.
-Just by hiding or showing some HTML elements or chaning some CSS styles you can substantially improve (or reduce) readability of our page and increase speed of browsing (visitors do not have to wait for server to process their requests).
+Just by hiding or showing some HTML elements or changing some CSS styles dynamically you can substantially improve (or reduce) readability of your page and increase speed of browsing (visitors do not have to wait for server to process their requests).

 A lot of pages use JavaScript very heavily nowadays.
 Sites like YouTube, Google drive/docs, Facebook